telefonicaid/iotagent-node-lib/doc/usermanual.md

 ###### Params
  * id: Device ID of the device to register.
  * service: Service of the device to unregister.
- * subservice: Subservice inside the service for the unregisterd device.
+ * subservice: Subservice inside the service for the unregistered device.

 ##### iotagentLib.update()
 ###### Signature